 Did Elvis really die of cardiac arrhythmia as claimed?
 His personal physician of 12 years says this is not true at all and Elvis actually passed from a severe and ongoing case of constipation.

-The doctor who was with Elvis for the last 12 years of his life and tried to revive him the day he died claims in a new book, The King and Dr. Nick, that Elvis died from severe constipation, not cardiac arrhythmia as popularly believed.
+The doctor who was with Elvis for the last 12 years of his life and tried to revive him the day he died claims in his book, The King and Dr. Nick, that Elvis died from severe constipation, not cardiac arrhythmia as popularly believed.

-Dr. Nick also claims that The King’s bloated appearance and obesity was due to his constipation and not from overeating the wrong foods.
+Dr. Nick claims that The King’s bloated appearance and obesity were due to constipation and not from overeating the wrong foods.
+(3)

 In addition, the doctor asserts that he was in talks with a surgeon to have part of Elvis’ colon removed to relieve the blockage which was causing embarrassing accidents on stage.

 Elvis, however, would have none of it.
 Perhaps all those hip-swinging motions he was famous for performing onstage had a practical aspect as well!